nyxical420/rodnmod/README.md

 > [!IMPORTANT]
 > Building Rod n' Mod requires Python 3.11.0.

 > [!IMPORTANT]
+> Building now zips the required items to a 7z file.
+Make sure that when building in Linux, you have `p7zip-full` installed!

+> [!IMPORTANT]
 > Make sure you build Rod n' Mod in a virtual environment!